Resolvers

 use multiple variable references within a single definition.
 The returned

 specified.
-Currently, environmental variable resolution only supports simple types: float
+Currently, environmental variable resolution only supports simple types: float, int, string, and

 from spock import spockfrom spock import SpockBuilder